privacybydesign/irma_email_issuer/README.md

 $ IP=192.168.1.105 docker-compose up --build
 ```

+The configuration should be mounted in the `/config` directory of the container.
+The `docker-compose.yml` file already contains this configuration.

 ## Manual
 The Java api and JavaScript frontend can be built and run manually using the following commands: